The world of employment is a challenge for everyone but more so for those with a visible or hidden disability.

 Mental Health Support

-Under this scheme employed people who have a mental health conditions can get support to help them stay in work.
+Under this scheme employed people who have a mental health condition can get support to help them stay in work.
 For example, the scheme could pay for counselling sessions.

 Check your eligibility to apply for mental health support.